Norman Gardens

 Employment performance in Norman Gardens exceeds national averages across key labour market indicators

-The area offers limited local employment opportunities, as indicated by Census data.
-Over a 12-month period ending September 2025, employment increased by 0.6%, while the labour force grew by 1.4%, causing the unemployment rate to rise by 0.7 percentage points.
-In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment.
-As of 25-Nov-25, Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Norman Gardens' employment mix suggests local employment should increase by 6.4% over five years and 13.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Between September 2024 and September 2025, employment increased by 0.6% while labour force rose by 1.4%, leading to a 0.7 percentage point rise in unemployment rate.
+In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%, with a smaller increase in unemployment rate of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Norman Gardens' employment mix suggests local employment should increase by 6.4% over five years and 13.7% over ten years, based on a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment